Sugar Me: Other versions

 The song has been recorded by many other artists, notably Nancy Sinatra, as a non-LP single, and received positive reviews.
 This version appeared as the lead track on her 1999 album How Does It Feel and on her 2023 album Keep Walkin': Singles, Demos & Rarities 1965-1978.
 Claudine Longet also recorded her version of the song on her 1993 album Sugar Me.
 The song was also covered by actress Abigail on her 1973 self-titled album.
 Later it was covered by Dutch group Gigantjes, Belgian female trio Candy, Nydia Caro (both as a single and also as a track on her 1978 album), Esmaye on her album Elements in Me, plus singer-songwriter Nasia Christie who released her version of "Sugar Me" as her first single produced by Brian Canham from Pseudo Echo in 2007.
 There has also been a rock version of the song performed by the German group Gwen Stacey, on their 1989 EP "Sugar Me".
-More recently, it has been recorded by Papernut Cambridge, Italian artist, LIM, Karl Jonas on his 2016 album, In a Gilbert Play, and most recently by "The Lickerish Quartet" as a track on their 2022 album Fables From Fearless Heights, that made number 35 on the Weekly Best Selling Albums chart in Japan on 24 July 2022.
+More recently, it has been recorded by Papernut Cambridge, Italian artist, LIM, Karl Jonas on his 2016 album, In a Gilbert Play, and most recently by "The Lickerish Quartet" as a track on their 2022 album Fables from Fearless Heights, that made number 35 on the Weekly Best Selling Albums chart in Japan on 24 July 2022.

 In 1973, Klaus Wunderlich performed an instrumental version of "Sugar Me" as a medley with "Standing in the Road", originally by Blackfoot Sue.
-This version was sampled for the song "Certified" by Guru on his 2000 album Guru's Jazzmatazz, featuring Bilal on vocals and de Paul received co-writing credits.
+This version was sampled for the song "Certified" by Guru on his 2000 album Guru's Jazzmatazz, Vol. 3: Streetsoul, featuring Bilal on vocals and de Paul received co-writing credits.
+Guru's Jazzmatazz, Vol. 3: Streetsoul reached #24 on the CMJ New Music Report charts and #3 on their Hip Hop chart as well as making the album charts in most European countries.
 The track was also released as a single with various remixes.
 This version of the song also appeared on the album Rap History 2000 and also on the 2007 CD Sound Maeuvers by DJ Mitsu The Beats, DJ Mu-R, where it is entitled "Certified/Sugar Me", and the 2010 CD Wolt Beats – My Brain Dilla's Anthology, as well as on the 2016 CD Mr.Beats a.k.a.
 DJ Celory J Dilla Mix Pt.
 2.